jump-sdk/platform-take-home/README.md

 This exercise simulates a real-world platform engineering challenge: building reliable, observable infrastructure that integrates multiple third-party services.

-*We don't care if you use AI to build this, but be prepared to answer any and all questions about the codebase, why you did certain things and other questions.*
+*We encourage you use AI to build this, but be prepared to answer any and all questions about the codebase, why you did certain things and other questions.*

 ---